 Whether you’re a card maker, a scrapbooker, or simply someone who enjoys creating DIY crafts, using the best adhesive is essential.
 There are quite a few advantages of using this binding technique compared to sewing, welding, or mechanical fastenings.
 For instance, it is more flexible.
 Since adhesive bonding can be permanent, removable, or repositionable, it allows more flexibility in the application and design.
 You can bond various materials together.
 It is more efficient, easy and convenient to use, and user-friendly.
 It is impossible to mess up using different types of adhesive, especially kid-friendly ones like waterproof adhesive and liquid adhesive.

-The shelf life of adhesive is one of its cons.
-Adhesives can degrade over time when exposed to certain weather conditions and temperatures, such as heat, oxygen, water vapor, and freezing.
+The shelf life of a glue is one of its cons.
+It can degrade over time when exposed to certain weather conditions and temperatures, such as heat, oxygen, water vapor, and freezing.
 This affects the adhesive glue from functioning properly.
 This is why it’s important to read the label and store them correctly.

 Adhesives in Card Making